FTLam11/fronk-tolks/README.md

 ---

-# Welcome to the real world kid
+# WELCOME TO THE REAL WORLD

 In the real world, we have limited time and energy.
 When we find ourselves in a pinch, the first thing we skip out on are tests.
 Why spend time writing tests when we can write more features?
+Tests are getting in the way of us writing more features!

 ![Think twice](https://i.imgflip.com/2ubfbg.jpg)

 ---

+# OH NO
-# The unthinkable happens
+## The unthinkable happens

 * The customer did not know what they wanted.
 * The customer did not correctly express what they wanted/we misunderstood the requirements.